sinjoysaha/sales-analysis/README.md

 * Question 2: What city has the highest sales?
 * Question 3: What time should we display advertisements to maximize likehood of customers buying products?
 * Question 4: What products are most often sold together?
-* Question 5: What product sold the most> Why do you think it sold the most?
+* Question 5: What product sold the most?
+Why do you think it sold the most?

 ### Built With